khval/BetterFakeMode/README.md

 Mostly nothing will wotk with this patch, don't use it :-)

+# What is working.

+* it is able catch programs, trying to open old screen modes.

+* it is able display planar screens in a window.

+* It does scale fake screen to fit the window.

 # Priority

 Ok here is native plan for this project.